jdefrance7/SeniorDesignProject/AST-CAN485/README.md

       Sends a UAVCAN formatted Node Status broadcast onto the CAN bus.

     Task 3 - Send Orientation
-      Sends a UAVCAN formattted AngularCommand broadcast onto the CAN bus.
+      Sends a UAVCAN formattted Angular Command broadcast onto the CAN bus.

     Task 4 - Check Memory Pool
       Checks the memory usage statistics of the Canard memory pool.